MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/whitepaper-powerbi-security.md

 1. After execution, the results are sent to the VNet gateway, and the PP VNet service securely pushes the data from the container to the Power BI cloud service.

-This feature will be available in Public preview soon.
+This feature will be available in public preview soon.

 ### Service principals